bpessman/seedesigner/README.md

 #### Issues that completely break the program
 - For loops within a FixedUpdate function
 - For loops within a for loop

+#### Issues that don't completely break the program
+- Weird issues with initializing variables within for loops and FixedUpdate functions